jgre138/Overtime-Nightlight/README.md

 Issues Encountered:
 -    Getting the angles right for turning directions (Solved)
 -    Fixing a traction/friction issue with using the robot on the classroom floors
--        The floor is bumpy and very smooth, and the outer shell of the Sphero Bolt+ is a very smooth plastic/acrylic.
+  -    Floor is bumpy and very smooth, and the outer shell of the Sphero Bolt+ is a very smooth plastic/acrylic.
 Smooth + Smooth != Good Traction